jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_2.rst

 ----

-I change assertFalse_ to assertTrue_
+I change assertFalse_ to :ref:`assertTrue<another way to test if something is grouped as True>`

 .. code-block:: python
   :lineno-start: 30